AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 1868 different glyphs, supporting over 138 Languages plus Japanese (Limited to Hiragana, Katakana coming soon), which consist of:
+- 1962 different glyphs, supporting over 139 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A